reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/applications/c8y_applications_createHostedApplication.md

 ### Options

 ```
       --availability string        Access level for other tenants.
 Possible values are : MARKET, PRIVATE (default)
       --contextPath string         contextPath of the hosted application
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --file string                File or Folder of the web application.
 It should contain a index.html file in the root folder/ or zip file
   -h, --help                       help for createHostedApplication
       --key string                 Shared secret of application.
 Defaults to the value inside the cumulocity.json file (if present)
       --name string                Name of application
       --resourcesUrl string        URL to application base directory hosted on an external server.
 Required when application type is HOSTED (default "/")
       --skipActivation             Don't activate to the application after it has been created and uploaded
       --skipUpload                 Don't uploaded the web app binary.
 Only the application placeholder will be created
       --template string            Body template
-      --templateVars string   Body template variables
+      --templateVars stringArray   Body template variables
 ```

 ### Options inherited from parent commands